zouppen/raspberrypi-netboot/README.md

 image.
 That allows you to run a Raspberry Pi without an SD card.

 The goal is to allow radio tower installation of with no wearing parts like an SD card.
-Also the files are safu because the system and disk server can be separated by a fiber connection or other means of physical isolation.
+All files are safu because the system and disk server can be separated by a fiber connection or other means of physical isolation.